SWATCHTON/SWATCHTON/README.md

 (EXTRA NOTE sorry if you have a swatch skin out and i come up to you and freak out Im really insane and also Desperate.
 Apolocheese and i will stop if it is uncomfortable just tell me!.
 Hmu if you wanna c + h though aha Smooths my hair back..)

+⚙️ If I log on and U sitting in my spot Ill just cuddle IDGAF if U dont like it just hide me or move Im full of Love...
+Not my fault you dont want it.
+Just know if u hide me ill still sit there and cuddle yoy ❤️

  📧 ADHD + Autism + S